Data management plans

 - policies and provisions for re-use, re-distribution, and the production of derivatives; and

 - plans for archiving data, samples, and other research products, and for preservation of access to them.

 Lafayette faculty who are looking for a place to archive data of long-term scholarly value may want to consider using the Lafayette Digital Repository, an online archive designed to preserve and make accessible materials from Lafayette College, including raw data and published findings.

 The following language describing the digital repository may be useful for including in digital management plans:

 "Lafayette College maintains a secure institutional repository that provides open access to material that is of long-term value to the academic community.
 The Lafayette Digital Repository (http://dspace.lafayette.edu) makes use of the Open Source DSpace software package and is installed on a high-availability server collaboratively maintained by Lafayette College Libraries and Information Technology Services.
-LDR submissions are archived on a redundant, high-availabity IBM XIV Storage Area Network, with nightly disk-based backups, are cataloged using the Dublin Core metadata format, given durable URLs that do not change with system upgrades, and are indexed by all major internet search engines."
+LDR submissions are archived on a redundant, high-availability storage area network, with nightly disk-based backups, are cataloged using the Dublin Core metadata format, given durable URLs that do not change with system upgrades, and are indexed by all major internet search engines."

-For additional information about the Lafayette Digital Repository, contact Eric Luhrs, Digital Initiatives Librarian.
+For additional information about the Lafayette Digital Repository, contact Eric Luhrs, Head of Digital Scholarship Services.